Free Gift Card

 Scammers impersonate the coffee shop brand by blasting mass emails, apologizing for store closures due to the COVID-19 and offering a gift card via a link.
-Well, the link takes the potential victims to page where they are directed to fill out their personal information
+Well, the link takes the potential victims to a page where they are directed to fill out their personal information

 The typical scam (when not COVID-19 related) comes on Facebook or email from crooks claiming to represent Starbucks, Zara, or Costco.
 “Claim your Free Zara [Starbucks] Voucher Now.
 Only a few left” is the message you might see posted by one of your Facebook friends.
 What happens if you click on the link shared with you by one of your friends?
 You will end up on a webpage encouraging you to share the “offer”, post something nice about Costco/Starbuck/Zara, and like a Facebook page.

-What happens is that the scammers behind it are getting direct traffic to websites hosting online surveys, which will in turn earn them affiliate commission.
-Indeed, since the webpage you land on tells you that the gift vouchers are in short supply, the encouragement to act quickly rather than think about it bring the crooks serious cash.
+What happens is that the scammers behind it are getting direct traffic to websites hosting online surveys, which will in turn earn them an affiliate commission.
+Indeed, since the webpage you land on tells you that the gift vouchers are in short supply, the encouragement to act quickly rather than think about it brings the crooks serious cash.

 Meanwhile, there is a variant of this version of the Gift Card Scam.
 Here is how it works – watch this video: